nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">:bulb: **Tip:**
     Specified fields will permanently override existing values with the new values- the edit is not cumulative .
 Typing `editR INDEX` and then hitting `Enter` will insert the information of the recipe at the specified `INDEX` into the command box, letting you directly modify the existing recipe.
-Refer to
 </div>

 Examples: